datateknik-lth/datateknik-lth/ak3/ingproc3-ETSF01/sammanfattningar/lect5_people.md

 ## Organisational Behaviour Research
 Aim: Explain people's behaviour
 * Theories á la "If A then B is likely to follow"
-* Dependencies, not causal relationships & formulaes such as e.g. Chemistry, Physics
+* Dependencies, not causal relationships & formulas such as e.g. Chemistry, Physics

 ## Taylorism
 Select the best people for the job (**!**), instruct them in the best methods,